mathewlathara/instawork/README.md

 The app is made to work as a localhost app.
 The default port for the app is given as 8000.
-If there is any change for the port number, change the port numbers with respect to the new port number in the html page as well.
+If there is any change for the port number, change the port numbers with respect to the new port number in the html page located at "instawork/instawork/instaworkapp/templates/index.html" as well.